mrkkrp/markkarpov.com/tutorial/exceptions.md

   actually block*, for example when `takeMVar m` is waiting for `m` to be filled with a value (otherwise `mask` would be meaningless).

-Let us consider various scenarios of what might happen:
+Let's consider various scenarios of what might happen:

 * When `takeMVar m` is blocking, we can throw an asynchronous exception to the thread we are working in and it will be treated in fact as a